DushyanthKM/Health_care_Analysis-Advanced_Excel/README.md

 Built a dynamic dashboard to analyze healthcare data to extract actionable insights that could help improve patient care and healthcare resource management.
 By working with multiple datasets, I utilized various Excel techniques to clean, transform, and analyze the data to uncover meaningful patterns.

 ## Project Overview
-This case-study focuses on analyzing healthcare data, such as patient health profiles, medical histories, and healthcare costs.
+I have focused on analyzing healthcare data, such as patient health profiles, medical histories, and healthcare costs.
 The insights gained from this analysis are intended to assist healthcare stakeholders in making informed decisions regarding patient care and resource allocation.

 ## 📊 Data Understanding
 The dataset includes the following key attributes: